Find Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Are There Job Opportunities for Stockroom, Warehouse, or Storage Yard Stock Clerks?
+Stockroom, Warehouse, or Storage Yard Stock Clerk Job Outlook

 In 2016, there was an estimated number of 2,008,600 jobs in the United States for Stockroom, Warehouse, or Storage Yard Stock Clerk.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Stockroom, Warehouse, or Storage Yard Stock Clerk by 2026.
-There will be an estimated 269,200 positions for Stockroom, Warehouse, or Storage Yard Stock Clerk per year.
+Due to new job openings and attrition, there will be an average of 269,200 job openings in this field each year.

 undefined